Capture of Guam: Capture

-When they arrived home, a letter was waiting for Francisco from Governor Marina which said: "If you give any assistance to the American men of war, you will be executed tomorrow morning at the beach."
-After reading the note, Guam's leading merchant laughed.
-His wife, an American woman he had married in San Francisco, asked what was in the message, and became apprehensive when he told her.
-Jose warned him to be careful, especially when he learned that boats had already been promised to the Americans.
-His brother replied that the boats would be delivered in the morning regardless of the threatening message.

-Later that afternoon, Francisco Portusach, despite the display of bravado, was worried, so he returned to Charleston with the threatening note from Marina and showed it to Glass.
+Francisco Portusach, an American citizen, agreed to provide the crew the use of two lighters and a boat to transfer coal from City of Peking to the bunkers of Charleston.
+Portusach returned to Piti where his brother was waiting for him.
+Francisco then ordered his men to deliver the lighters and boats to Charleston early in the morning.
+When he arrived home, a letter was waiting for Francisco from Governor Marina which said: "If you give any assistance to the American men of war, you will be executed tomorrow morning at the beach."
+Later that afternoon, Francisco Portusach returned to Charleston with the threatening note from Marina and showed it to Glass.
 They had conferred less than half an hour when the governor's secretary came back to the cruiser with a letter which said: